Boonville, California: History

 Boonville was founded by John Bregartes in 1862.
 It was originally called "The Corners".
 Bregartes built a hotel there, and in 1864 Alonzo Kendall built another.
 The town became known as "Kendall's City".
 W.W.
 Boone bought a store in town and gave the place its current name.

 The first post office opened in 1875, having been transferred from Anderson.

 Geography

 Boonville is in southern Mendocino County, in the Anderson Valley, 115 mi north of San Francisco.
 State Route 128 passes through the town, leading southeast 28 mi to U.S. Route 101 at Cloverdale and northwest the same distance to the Pacific Ocean near Albion.
 State Route 253 leads east from Boonville 17 mi to Route 101 near Ukiah.

-According to the United States Census Bureau, the Boonville CDP covers an area of 5.5 sqmi, all of it land.
-The town is drained by Anderson Creek, a northwest-flowing tributary of the Navarro River, which leads to the Pacific Ocean near Albion.
+According to the United States Census Bureau, the Boonville CDP covers an area of 5.5 sqmi, all land.
+The town is drained by Anderson Creek, a northwestward-flowing tributary of the Navarro River, which leads to the Pacific Ocean near Albion.